 The 2016 Annual Meeting is over (June 23-25, 2016).
 For those of you that didn't attend, you missed an opportunity to network with some of the most dedicated individuals in California, all with the common interest of sharing their passion for California history.
 CCHS and its Arrowhead Management staff put together another great event with plenty of variety to satisfy the most discriminating attendee.
 CCHS performed at its best, giving all that participated an excellent experience, and with plenty to take back to their respected organizations.

 Whether it was the workshop topics, the CCHS business, the history fair, the local tour opportunities, or a little bit of all, everyone found something substantive to leave with.
 Oh lets not forget, there is always the socializing and sharing among the participants to give the event enough seasoning to deliver the most positive outcome.
 Such was this case.
 Follow us on Twitter or like us on Facebook to see a variety of pictures that give you a feeling of the event, its participants and the social comradery affected on us by its activities.
 Everyone, the attendees and the those who didn't attend, should definitely look forward and plan for another wonderful symposium opportunity this Fall.

 The Spring Symposium @ San Juan Capistrano (February 25-27, 2016) was such an amazing event.
 Each day was unique and overall represented a collage of experiences that we will long remember.
 Follow us on Twitter or like us on Facebook to see a variety of pictures that give you a feeling of the event, its participants and the social comradery affected on us by its activities.
-The Fall Symposium: October 20-23, 2016 will be in San Ramon, CA. The details are being developed.
-With the Spring Symposium such a great time, consider joining us for the Fall Symposium in San Ramon.
-You won't regret it!

 Save the Dates